muritane/coordination-architecture/executability_constraint.md

 It includes:

-* interfaces traversed,
+- interfaces traversed,
-* intermediaries involved,
+- intermediaries involved,
-* buffers encountered,
+- buffers encountered,
-* feedback paths available,
+- feedback paths available,
-* invariants enforced.
+- invariants enforced.

 Topology—not intent—determines:

-* latency,
+- latency,
-* observability,
+- observability,
-* amplification,
+- amplification,
-* attribution error.
+- attribution error.

 ---

-## Conservation at the System Level (Operational Analogy)
+## Disturbance Conservation (Operational Analogy)

 Execution injects **disturbance**.

 At the level relevant to persistence:

-* disturbance does not disappear,
+- disturbance does not disappear,
-* it cannot be erased by reinterpretation,
+- it cannot be erased by reinterpretation,
-* it cannot be nullified by denial.
+- it cannot be nullified by denial.

 It can be delayed, buffered, transformed, or displaced.